shivatechhub/Docker/README.md

 -	Packages Template or a plan of the application.
 -	We can create our own images and push it to docker repository.

-# GETTING STARTED WITH DOCKER.
+# Getting Started with Docker
 -	Docker has two editions
 o	Community edition
 o	Enterprise Edition.